JakeC007/JakeC007.github.io/_copy/site-copy.md

 FILE:  _config.yml:description
 NOTE:  Under ~300 characters.
 Plain text only, no HTML.
 TEXT:
-Jake Chanenson researches AI safety for young people at the University of Chicago, examining who controls children's information, how institutions govern AI use, and when young people want AI assistance.
+Jake Chanenson studies how to protect young people's privacy and safety in the technology they are required to use and the technology they choose, from K-12 EdTech to AI, at the University of Chicago.

 ---